munificent/ui-as-code/in-progress/optional-semicolons.md

 can't be performed.

 On the other end are very explicitly-typed languages like Java, Ada, and C++.
-Those require you to explicitly prove to the compiler that you know what your code is doing.
+Those require you to laboriously prove to the compiler that you know what your code is doing.
 In this:

 ```c